Write to Your Members of Congress

 This incentive helps landowners of modest means choose conservation by:

 Donating development rights to land – often a farm or ranch family's most valuable asset – requires careful planning and consideration.
-The 2008 Farm Bill extended the easement incentive for two more years, but it often takes years from the initial conversations with a landowner before a conservation easement is executed.
+It often takes years from the initial conversations with a landowner before a conservation easement is executed.
 Landowners considering a perpetual commitment for their land should not be pressured by an artificial deadline, and many will never begin the process without the reassurance of a permanent incentive.

 We would like you to learn more about the work we are doing, and are confident that if you do, you will agree with us that the donations we receive are valuable assets for our community’s future.
 [Invite them to visit!]
 We hope we can count on your support for making the easement incentive permanent.